 Local Shopping & Dining

 Mission Viejo has some of the best shopping and restaurants in Orange County.
-You can take your loved one walking in Mission Viejo Mall (located off of the i5 and Crown Valley) which has a Macy’s, Nordstroms, Apple, Tommy Bahama and other fine stores.
+You can take your loved one walking in Mission Viejo Mall (located off of the i5 and Crown Valley) which has a Macy’s, Nordstroms, Apple, Dick’s Sporting Goods and other fine stores.

-Some restaurants the family will surely enjoy are Wine Works, Roman Cucina, Hannah’s (RSM), Rip Tide, Cheesecake Factory, California Pizza Kitchen and more.
-You can even take the grandkids and your loved one to Farrel’s Ice Cream Parlor in Mission Viejo Mall for good food and a lot of fun.
+Some local restaurants the family will surely enjoy are Wine Works, Roman Cucina, Hannah’s (RSM), Rip Tide, Cheesecake Factory, Islands, California Pizza Kitchen and more.

 Activities for Seniors

-Some of Mission Viejo’s great spots for Seniors and families are:
+Some of the City’s great spots for Seniors and families are: